Wacław Zagórski

-Wacław Zagórski, nom-de-guerre "Lech Grzybowski" (1909–1982) was a Polish lawyer, soldier, a participant in the Warsaw Uprising with the rank of captain and a commander in the famous Chrobry II Battalion.
+Wacław Zagórski (1909–1982), nom-de-guerre "Lech Grzybowski", was a Polish lawyer, soldier, and socialist politician.
+At the end of 1939, he became the head of the underground Socialist-Independentist Organisation "Freedom" in Vilnius.
+He was a participant in the Warsaw Uprising with the rank of captain and a commander in the famous Chrobry II Battalion.
 He was decorated with the Order of Virtuti Militari 5th Class in 1944.

+In 1973, he was awarded the Righteous Among the Nations medal.